jednano/react-transform-bem/README.md

 elements are blocks with the `block` attribute, elements with the `element` attribute and modifiers with the `modifiers` attribute.
-These attributes will be consumed and replaced with the `className` attribute, where all necessary class names will be written.
+These attributes will be consumed and replaced with the `className` attribute, where all necessary class names are written.

 ## Installation